Replay and Synthetic Speech Detection with Res2net Architecture

 AI Summary

-This paper proposes using the Res2Net architecture for replay and synthetic speech detection to improve generalizability to unseen spoofing attacks.
-Res2Net modifies the ResNet block to enable multiple feature scales, enhancing performance and reducing model size.
-Experiments on the ASVspoof 2019 corpus show that Res2Net significantly outperforms ResNet34 and ResNet50.
+This work proposes leveraging the Res2Net architecture for replay and synthetic speech detection to improve generalizability to unseen spoofing attacks.
+Res2Net modifies the ResNet block to enable multiple feature scales, which significantly enhances the anti-spoofing countermeasure's performance and reduces model size.
+Experimental results demonstrate Res2Net's consistent outperformance over ResNet34 and ResNet50 on the ASVspoof 2019 corpus, particularly when integrated with the Squeeze-and-Excitation (SE) block and using Constant-Q Transform (CQT) acoustic features.

 Abstract